DArmandoSalinas/Motor-performance-prediction/motor_monitoring/README.md

 The dashboard will open in your default web browser at `http://localhost:8501`

+### 3. Select Machine Type

+In the sidebar, choose the machine you want to monitor:
+- **Sumitomo 3-Phase Motor** - For motor monitoring with speed-based baselines
+- **Haas Mini Mill** - For milling machine monitoring with trajectory-based baseline

-### 3. Configure Data Source
+### 4. Configure Data Source

 **Option A: Replay Mode (Demo)**
 1. Select "Replay (Demo)" in the sidebar
-2. Choose a baseline CSV file
+2. Choose a CSV file (one file for replay, baseline uses all files for Haas)
 3. Adjust playback speed (1.0x = real-time)
 4. Click "▶️ Start Replay"